A Fifth of Our Native Plant Species Are in Danger

 This is how we're working to save them

 New England's rare plants are in peril, and we are at the forefront of global efforts to save rare plants from extinction.
 We're banking their seeds to preserve genetic diversity and to ensure their survival in the face of multiple threats.
-At the same time, we're restoring populations of the most at-risk species, have spent decades monitoring populations of rare plants in every county in New England, and continue to document the health of the 3,300 populations of our 389 globally and regionally rare plants.
+At the same time, we're restoring populations of the most at-risk species, monitoring populations of rare plants in every county in New England, and documenting the health of the 3,300 populations of our 389 globally and regionally rare plants.

-Our field research provides the data for our scientific publications, including our Conserving Plant Diversity in New England and State of the Plants reports, Flora Conservanda New England, and conservation and research plans for 117 of New England's rarest species.
-Please see below to download these documents and learn about some of the rare species we're protecting.
+Our field research provides the data for our scientific publications, including our Conserving Plant Diversity in New England (see below) and State of the Plants reports, Flora Conservanda New England, and conservation and research plans for 117 of New England's rarest species.
+Please see below to download the reports.

 The report’s interactive maps and state-specific data enable policy makers, federal and state agencies, and the land trusts to conserve the IPAs in each state, which will save rare species across multiple habitats.